SaiCharanPeetla/MedTrack-AWS-Cloud-Enabled-Healthcare-Management-System/README.md

 ## 📌 Overview

 **MedTrack** is a cloud-based medical appointment management web application built using **Flask** and **AWS services**.
-The system allows:

-* Patients to book appointments
-* Doctors to manage appointments
-* Doctors to submit diagnoses
-* Automated notifications using AWS SNS

 The application uses **AWS DynamoDB** for database storage and integrates logging and health monitoring.